 One of Portland’s most popular attractions just became more accessible to our community.
 The Oregon Zoo has launched new discounted admission for qualifying visitors.

-Since the Oregon Zoo reopened on December 26, there have been new measures in place to keep visitors safe.
+Since the Oregon Zoo reopened to the public, there have been new measures in place to keep visitors safe.
 One of those measures is online only ticket sales with timed entry.

-Visitors who participate in income assistance programs can get up to 6 tickets to the zoo for $9 each online, and must bring photo ID and documentation showing they participate in any of the following programs:
+Visitors who participate in income assistance programs can get up to 4 tickets to the zoo for $9 each online, and must bring Oregon or Washington photo ID and documentation showing they participate in any of the following programs:

 - Oregon Trail card